 As we’ve highlighted, food gardening can contribute towards our vitamin and mineral intake.
 However, it’s also important to note that it can contribute towards our overall positive mental wellbeing.
 It’s a soothing activity that a lot of us would be surprised we may enjoy.
 With barely enough time during the day to switch off and be fully present, gardening may prove to be a relaxing and stress-relieving activity that doesn’t cost much to partake in.

-A final note to end on is this- a crucial lesson learned from the COVID-19 pandemic is that African countries must focus on becoming more self-reliant, particularly in the agriculture sector.
-With many of our counties relying heavily on food imports from other continents, the availability of some of our foods has been limited by global lockdowns.
-This reinforces the growing urgency on the continent to produce and process our own local crops for the food security of our people.
+A final note to end on is this- a crucial lesson learned from the COVID-19 pandemic is that African countries must place greater emphasis on becoming more self-reliant, particularly in the agricultural sector.
+With many of our countries relying heavily on food imports from other continents, the availability of some of our foods has been limited by global lockdowns.
+This reinforces the growing urgency on the continent to produce and process our own local crops for the food security of our own people.

 Let us know your thoughts on some of the issues we have raised in this article.
 This post is just an introduction to several topics that can be teased our further so let’s continue the discussion in the comments section below!